NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Cave of Swimmers.
 A cave with ancient rock art in the mountainous Gilf Kebir plateau of the Libyan Desert section of the Sahara.
 It is located in the New Valley of southwest Egypt, near the border with Libya.

 The cave and rock art was discovered in 1933 and contains Neolithic pictographs and is named due to the depictions of people with their limbs bent as if they were swimming.
-The drawings include those of giraffe and hippopotamus.
-They are estimated to have been created as early as 10,000 years ago with the beginning of the African Humid Period, when the Sahara was significantly greener and wetter than it is today.
-The cause of the climate change 10,000 years ago was due to changes in summer solar insolation and vegetation and dust feedbacks.
+The drawings include those of a giraffe and a hippopotamus.
+They are estimated to have been created as early as 10,000 years ago with the beginning of the African Humid Period when the Sahara was significantly greener and wetter than it is today.
+The cause of the climate change 10,000 years ago was due to changes in summer solar insolation and vegetation and dust feedback.

 In 2007, an ancient mega-lake (30,750 km²) was discovered buried beneath the sand of the Great Sahara in the Northern Darfur region, Sudan.

 It is questioned whether the figures are swimming or not and possibly symbolic…with an unknown meaning.
 The figures are deceased souls floating in the waters of Nun.
-Similar artwork found in nearby Cave of Beasts.
-The continuous line that the figures create extending across a majority of the cave’s interior has led researchers to believe that the cave art may display developing concepts that were later adapted to the configuration of the Nile valley.
+Similar artwork is found in the nearby Cave of Beasts.
+The continuous line that the figures create extending across the cave’s interior has led researchers to believe that the cave art may display developing concepts later adapted to the configuration of the Nile valley.

 Cave of Beasts is a huge natural rock shelter in the Western Desert featuring Neolithic rock paintings, more than 7,000 years old, with about 5,000 figures.
 The shelter is located in the Wadi Sura at the south-western foot of the Gilf Kebir Mountains in the remote south-western corner of Egypt’s New Valley near the border of Libya and Sudan.
 The area, abandoned in the present day, is one of the most arid locations of the Sahara.